Beltus/blog/_sc/2020-07-25-forget-motivation-do-this.md

 ### Thanks for Reading!

-If you found this article helpful, feel free to reach out and connect with me...
+If you found this article helpful, feel free to **subscribe** below and never miss another article.
+Also feel free to reach out and connect with me...
 1. You can follow me on **Medium** [here](https://medium.com/@nkwawirbeltus).
 2. Follow me on **LinkedIn** [here](https://www.linkedin.com/in/beltus/).
 3. Visit my website; [**beltus.github.io**](https://beltus.github.io/vision/blog/) for more interesting posts.